DamianMacG/travel-list/README.md

 # Travel list app built with react

 ## - Add items and amounts
-## - tick them off or delete them
+## - Tick them off or delete them
-## - sort them by packed status, description or input order
+## - Sort them by packed status, description or input order
-## - clear the whole list
+## - Clear the whole list
-## - stats calculator at the bottom to keep track.
+## - Stats calculator at the bottom to keep track.

 ![alt text](travel-list1.jpg)